Bidets, Enemas, and You: Safety Tips and Health Benefits

 Return-Flow Enema

-Are Enemas Healthy?
+Are Enemas Safe?

 Enemas are safe when applied with sterile tools.
 Unlike store-bought kits, there’s no contact with the rectum or anus with a bidet, significantly reducing the risk of spreading germs.
 Some experts warn that consistent enema use can disrupt your natural bowel movement schedule and cause dependency.
 The evidence suggests that enemas should be used to relieve constipation, not as a preventative measure for any health condition.